blakekrpec/PyPeekr/README.md

     - Limited stats to 1 decimal place, and added labels (min/max/avg).
     - PaneController now reads in data from main_window.data, instead of fake numbers.
     - Fixed tick marks not showing.
+    - Add setting for main font color.

 - Next:
     - Finish implementing windows client to read and store data.
         - At least get a sample of /api/rootnode so we can begin loading it as a json and start trying to parse it.
     - Change name util/utilzn/utilization to load throughout the project.
-    - Add a setting for global font color.
+    - Make the font color change font in all settings as well, not just main page.
     - Add a logger to log errors and progress.
 Then add a button in settings where the user can print/view the log.

 - Bugs: